ghassanmas/faraj.io/study_notes/symetric_encryption.md

   so then given ii, Nc of the duplicate m would be 2 while for the other is 1.

- *And even worse, because human created langauges don't distrube characters unifomrely among the set of characters or alphates, in a setnance. for example consider the pair of k,m (written in ASCII)
+**nd even worse, because human created langauges don't distrube characters unifomrely among the set of characters or alphates, in a setnance. for example consider the pair of k,m (written in ASCII)
  m: hoiaer aertiopj aserpojs  (No way this English sentance)
  k: kllinalkenrlkanwralkjnwrl (has same probabiilty as other k)

  A1B: Case of K aren't unfiformely distrubted).
  When memebrs of K, aren't uniformarluy distrubted